EpocDotFr/connectfour-master-server/api.md

 #### `POST`

 Create a new game and return it along a `201`.
 A unique token is returned along the game's data if created
-successfully: this token will be required for any future critical operation on this game (`DELETE` and `PUT`). **This token will only be issued once**, so be sure to put it somewhere in a variable.
+successfully: this token will be required for any future write operation on this game. **This token will only be issued once**, so be sure to put it somewhere in a variable.

 ##### Parameters